consistent-milk12/docs-md/generated_docs/gimli/read/index.md

 - `fn read_word(&mut self, format: Format) -> Result<<Self as >::Offset>`

   Parse a word-sized integer according to the DWARF format.

+  These are always used to encode section offsets or lengths, and so have a type of `Self::Offset`.

 - `fn read_length(&mut self, format: Format) -> Result<<Self as >::Offset>`